CodeTheCity/CTC22/README.md

 # CTC22
 This is the home repository for [CTC22: the Environment](https://codethecity.org/code-the-city-22-the-environment/), which runs Saturday 20th March 2021 and Sunday 21rst March 2021.
 This is a continuation of [CTC21: Put Your City on the Map](https://github.com/CodeTheCity/CTC21)

-On Saturday we x participants working on y challenges.
+On Saturday we had 13 participants working on 3 challenges.
 On Sunday we had y participants working on x challenges.

 We used our main Zoom session to hold the space and alternated between main room where everyone should be together, and breakout rooms for group work in 90 minutes blocks of time.
 We then came back together to check in on how teams were getting on, and to share information and offers of help.